jimjonesbr/rdf_fdw/README.md

 The `rdf_fdw` extension supports data modification operations (INSERT, UPDATE, DELETE) on foreign tables connected to RDF triplestores.
 These operations allow you to add, modify, or remove RDF triples directly through PostgreSQL SQL statements.

 > [!NOTE]
 > Data modification operations require the `sparql_update_pattern` option to be set on the `FOREIGN TABLE`.
-This option specifies a SPARQL triple pattern template that defines how rows from PostgreSQL are converted into SPARQL INSERT DATA statements.
+This option specifies a SPARQL triple pattern template that defines how rows from PostgreSQL are converted into SPARQL UPDATE statements (INSERT DATA, UPDATE via DELETE+INSERT, or DELETE DATA).

 ### [INSERT](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#insert)